Ferghana Kingdom

 The Principality of Farghana (also spelled Ferghana, Fergana, and Fargana) was a local Iranian dynasty of Sogdian origin, which ruled the Farghana region from an unknown date to 819.
 The rulers of the region were known by their titles of "ikhshid" and "dehqan".
 The capital of the principality was Akhsikath.

 History

 The principality of Farghana was under Western Turk rule until it was destroyed by Tang China in 657 and after that under the Anxi Protectorate.
-It was invaded by the Umayyad Arab general Qutayba ibn Muslim during the Muslim conquest of Transoxiana.
+It was conquered from Majusis by the Umayyad Arab general Qutayba ibn Muslim during the Muslim conquest of Transoxiana.
 Farghana, along with Khujand, was shortly raided after Qutayba's victory over Gurak.